 What is Non-Trucking Liability Insurance?

-As a commercial truck driver, you know that you’ll most always be driving your truck with the trailer attached while on a work trip.
-However, you need coverage when you’re driving your truck while not working.
-Non-trucking liability insurance covers your tractor when you’re driving for purposes that don't include business.
+As a commercial truck driver, you know that you’ll almost always be driving your truck with the trailer attached while on a work trip.
+However, you need coverage when you’re driving your truck during non-business use.
+Non-trucking liability insurance covers your tractor when you’re driving it for personal use.

 Do Owner-Operators Need Non-Trucking Liability Coverage?